oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The logo of the organisation can be added to the top navigation panel.
 Themes assist users with familiarisation and adoption of the new system.

-Theme Design Decisions for all agencies and implementation types.
+Theme Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---